nocobase/docs/docs/en-US/api/cache/cache.md

 ### `setValueInObject()`

-Modify the value of a specific key, when the cached content is an object.
+When the cached content is an object, changes the value of a specific key.

 ```ts
 async setValueInObject(key: string, objectKey: string, value: unknown)